ItayZiv/frc-docs/source/docs/software/vision-processing/usage/target-aiming.rst

 Additional Functionality
 ------------------------

-Sometimes there are additional functions we want on top of alignment, the most common one is driving forward/backwards with a joystick.
-This comes in very useful in seasons like 2019, where on top of aligning with the target, we also need to reach it, while staying aligned.
+This section covers a few changes that can be made to add additional functionality on top of just aiming to a target.
+These can come useful in various seasons in many different ways.

 Driving While Aligning
 ^^^^^^^^^^^^^^^^^^^^^^

+The most common one is probably driving forward/backwards with a joystick.
+This comes in very useful in seasons like 2019, where on top of aligning with the target, we also need to reach it, while staying aligned.
 These examples use a joystick named ``joystick`` (Java)/``Joystick`` (C++)

 Driving While Aligning With Tank Drive